DylanTackoor/CS50x-Miami/README.md

 ## <a name="tldr"></a>tl;dr (too long; didn’t read)
 - Course Title: CS50x Miami
-- Course Number: TBA
+- Starts August 28th
+- Ends December 6th
 - Schedule:
-    - Starts August 28th, ends December 6th
 	- Lectures
-		- What: Introduces new topics
+		- What: New topics introduction
 		- When: Mon/Wed, 6-8:30pm
 		- REQUIRED
 	- Sections
-		- What: Further breaks down topics introduced in Lectures in smaller, more intimate groups
+		- What: Current topics breakdown & Q&A in smaller groups
 		- When: Your choice of Mon/Wed/Sat 12-2pm, OR Sat morning 9-11am
 		- REQUIRED and must consistently show up to one
 	- Coding Hours
-		- What: One-on-one tutoring
+		- What: One-on-one tutoring & peer collaboration
 		- When: Mon/Wed/Sat from 2-5pm
 		- Term: Fall
-- Credits for:
-	- C++, 4 credits
-	- PHP/MySQL, 4 credits
 - Problem Sets are
 	- weekly homework assignments
-	- due on Fridays
+	- due on Sundays
+- Credits for:
+	- COP 1334 - Introduction to C++ Programming (4 credits)
+	- CTS 2440 - Introduction to Oracle: SQL and PL/SQL (4 credits)

 ## <a name="expectations"></a>Expectations
 You are expected to